LinusDierheimer/libreoffice-settings-clean/README.md

 Steps to install on linux, mac and windows are simular, you may need to change a command name or simply do it through the file manager gui.
 Pretending to be inside of the config directory (user/), because from here all paths are the same on all platforms.

-`cd config/` From here the save the old settings
+`cd config/` From here we save the old settings
 `mv soffice.cfg soffice.cfg.old` Save the original setting.
 `git clone https://github.com/LinusDierheimer/libreoffice-settings-clean.git soffice.cfg/` clone my settings, thats it!